-On April 26, 2013, Inner Mongolia Pacific entered into a Supplemental Contract for Purchase and Sale of Dore (the "Supplemental Contract for Purchase and Sale of Dore") with China National Gold to delete the original payment term of the 2012 Contract for Purchase and Sale of Dore and to revise the terms, pursuant to which Inner Mongolia Pacific would deliver to China National Gold an invoice for the resulting settlement weight, and China National Gold will have 30 calendar days to effect payment.
-Details of the Supplemental Contract for Purchase and Sale of Dore are as stated in the Company's announcement dated May 21, 2013.
+Inner Mongolia Pacific entered into a Supplemental Contract for Purchase and Sale of Dore with China National Gold on April 26, 2013, to revise, among others, the original payment term of the 2012 Contract for Purchase and Sale of Dore; whereas the proposed annual caps remained unchanged.
+Details of the Supplemental Contract for Purchase and Sale of Dore are as stated in the Company's circular dated May 21, 2013.